Oven Baked Cod

 Recipe after baking.

-My Best Oven Baked Cod Tips
+My Best Baked Cod with Lemon Tips

 2. Pat the cod dry.
 You don’t want any moisture on the cod before baking it.
 The olive oil and seasoning will not stick as well to a damp cod fillet.
 Using a clean paper towel, pat it dry, and then move on with the recipe steps.

-4. Be careful not to over-bake the cod.
-Cook it to 145°F internal temperature or just watch the time closely and if you notice the cod start to crack on its own, you may have overcooked it.
+4. Be careful not to overbake the cod.
+Cook it to 145°F internal temperature or just watch the time closely, and if you notice the cod start to crack on its own, you may have overcooked it.

 Oven baked cod served over couscous with roasted cherry tomatoes and green beans.